17 August 2018

 Mixed-Mode and Mixed-Device Surveys

-Dr. Vera Toepoel is Assistant Professor at the Department of Methodology & Statistics at Utrecht University in the Netherlands;
+Dr. Vera Toepoel is Assistant Professor at the Department of Methodology & Statistics at Utrecht University.

-Dr. Edith de Leeuw is a full professor in survey methodology and statistics at the University of Utrecht in the Netherlands;
+Prof. Dr. Edith de Leeuw is a full professor in survey methodology and statistics at the Utrecht University.

 - are considering doing mixed-mode research in the future and would like to find out whether this would be a suitable approach;